Mud Mountain Haulers shine light on forest industry - Salmon Arm Observer

 “Thank God for GoPros,” Miller remarked with a laugh.

-The first episode airs tonight at 10 p.m. and will be run for the next eight weeks.
-Miller thinks residents of 100 Mile House, with its history of the logging industry, will have a real connection to the show.
+The first episode aired Monday at 7 p.m. and will run for eight weeks.
+Miller thinks residents of 100 Mile House, with its history of the logging industry, will have a connection to the show.

 “This is a show about logging that paints logging in a positive light and I’m really proud of that.”